coda/packs-examples/README.md

 ## Running Example Tests

 Each of the accompanying examples include sample unittests.
-You can run them all with `npm test`.
+You can run them all with `yarn test`.
 Each example's readme explains how to run those tests individually.

 There is also an integration test suite that runs tests that actually connect to the APIs used in the example packs.
-You can run this with `npm run integration`.
+You can run this with `yarn run integration`.
 For this to run successfully, you must have set up credentials for each pack.
 See the readme for each example for instructions on how to set up credentials, and how to run that example's integration test individually.